More at rubyonrails.org:

 resources :comments, only: [:show, :edit, :update, :destroy]

+Above we use the :only option which tells Rails to create only the specified routes.
 This idea strikes a balance between descriptive routes and deep nesting.
-There exists shorthand syntax to achieve just that, via the :shallow option:
+There is a shorthand syntax to achieve just that, via the :shallow option:

 resources :articles do